ethan-campbell/OCEAN_215/index.md

 ### Evaluation study

-*We are currently working on a retrospective study assessing the effectiveness of the course elements and teaching strategies that we used in Autumn 2020.
-For preliminary results, see our poster and recorded presentation available [here](https://uw.manifoldapp.org/projects/2021-teaching-learning-symposium/resource/cracking-the-code) from UW's Symposium on Teaching and Learning in April 2021.
-We will be sharing our work virtually at the AGU Fall Meeting in December 2021 (abstract available [here](https://agu.confex.com/agu/fm21/meetingapp.cgi/Paper/998855)).
-Stay tuned for more!*
+*We conducted a retrospective study assessing the efficacy of the course elements and teaching strategies that we used in Autumn 2020.
+The manuscript has been submitted to *Journal of Geoscience Education* and is available as [a preprint on the Earth and Space Science Open Archive (ESSOAr)](https://essopenarchive.org/doi/full/10.22541/essoar.168839439.99576639/v1).
+It can be referenced using the following citation:*

+**Campbell, E.C.**\*, Christensen, K.M.\*, Nuwer, M., Ahuja, A., Boram, O., Liu, J., Miller, R., Osuna, I., Riser, S.C.
+(2023).
+Cracking the code: An evidence-based approach to teaching Python in an undergraduate earth science setting. *Earth and Space Science Open Archive*. doi:[10.22541/essoar.168839439.99576639/v1](https://essopenarchive.org/doi/full/10.22541/essoar.168839439.99576639/v1). *<small>(* Co-first authors, reflecting equal contributions to this work)</small>*

 ---